 How to record iPhone screen natively

 As you might know, iOS 11 lets you add and organize toggles in the Control Center.
-If you’re running the iOS 11 developer beta, which Apple released Monday, you’ll find the capability to record your iPhone screen is present as a Control Center option.
+In iOS 11, which Apple released Tuesday September 19th, you’ll find the capability to record your iPhone screen is present as a Control Center option.

 To use it, open Settings > Control Center and add Screen Recording using the + button.